sorenpeter/pixelblog/README.md

 * Add you own `avatar.png` (can also be a .jpg or .gif)

-* Open op `custom.css` and try out the provided themes by uncommenting the code
+* Open up `custom.css` and try out the provided themes by uncommenting the code

 * Change the colors and other elements in `custom.css` to you liking

 ## 🪛 Advacned customization

-* Mess around with the files in `layout`
+* Mess around with the files in the `layout/` folder

 * Add a link to `layout/nav-bar.php` to a page with your own special filter like: